ClodaghMurphy/pandsproject2019/README.md

 were recorded along with the species.
 Therefore, the dataset consists of 150 rows and 4 columns.

-This is a sample line from the Irish data set in csv format:
+This is a sample line from the Irish data set in csv format:<br>
-5.1,3.5,1.4,0.2,Iris-setosa
+*5.1,3.5,1.4,0.2,Iris-setosa*<br>
-It indicates a sepal length of 5.1cm, sepal width of 3.5cm, petal length of 1.4cm and petal width of 0.2cm These measurements belong to an Iris-setosa flower collected as part of the experiment in 1936.
+It indicates a sepal length of 5.1cm, sepal width of 3.5cm, petal length of 1.4cm and petal width of 0.2cm<br>
+These measurements belong to an Iris-setosa flower collected as part of the experiment in 1936.<br>

+ The Iris Data Set is important because<br>
+   (a) it is considered to be one of the most versatile datasets available in pattern recognition literature. <br>
+   (b) it is an ideal sample to use when learning about data analysis due to it's compact nature (150 lines) and high accuracy, <br>
+   (c) Ronald Fisher's original 1936 paper proves that once measurements are available it is possible predict the variety of Iris with a high degree of accuracy- an important tenet of data analysis<br>

 ## 3. My investigations into the Iris Data Set